 This blog article examines the shortcomings of conventional research techniques and the potential for transformation that comes with using PROs.
 We’ll talk about how PROs strengthen the role of patient feedback in clinical trials, improve PROs measurement in healthcare research, and eventually open the door to more patient-centred care and better treatment choices.

-Traditional Clinical Research: The Imperative for Patient Reported Outcomes The Limitations
+Traditional Clinical Research: The imperative for Patient Reported Outcomes The Limitations

 Traditional clinical research has historically relied heavily on clinician-reported outcomes (CROs) to assess the efficacy and safety of medical interventions.
 While CROs provide valuable objective data, they offer an incomplete picture of a patient’s experience.
 This overreliance on CROs has several critical limitations that underscore the importance of PROs in medical studies.